Instruction Anatomy

 Not all 16 bits are used in every instruction.

 The controller in the CPU requires multiple cycles to execute a single instruction.
-The number of cycles depends on the instructions.
-Simpler instructions take less cycles
+The number of cycles depends on the instruction complexity.
+Simpler instructions take fewer cycles than complex ones.

 All ISAs follow a Fetch-Decode-Execute cycle to complete each instruction.
-Some instructions include additional steps, typically to interface to memory for data management.
+Some instructions include additional steps, typically to interface with memory for data management.